Weeder Features - Compare and Review Weeding Tools... Page 2

 auger root remover, a corkscrew weeder, weed spinner, spinning tools, and other

 The Rittenhouse weed twister has a single triangular blade that must be twisted against the flat surface for penetration.
 A lever is provided to use your foot to push the blade into the roots.
 The Ergonica tool does not require the use of your foot to push the coils into the roots because of the efficient double-coil design.
 The required foot application of the Rittenhouse tool also limits the reach of the tool when used in flower beds or hillsides, for example.
 This limitation applies to all tools that require foot action to operate.
-A third "weed twister" by Hastings is no longer available on the market.
+Recently, this tool has fallen off the market, apparently.
+A third "weed twister" by Hastings is also no longer available on the market.

-Weed Queen is almost identical to the Rittenhouse weed twister, as described above, and is presented at weedqueen.com.
+Weed Queen is almost identical to the Rittenhouse weed twister, as described above, and was presented at weedqueen.com which domain was later abandoned.
+However, the item may still be available at Amazon.com.
 Apparently, neither the weed queen nor the Rittenhouse weed twister have patent claims.
 If they did, there would be some serious contentions of violations of intellectual property.
 Pricing of the weed queen is lower than the Rittenhouse weed twister, however the manufacturers of the weed queen do not publish specific dimensions to enable a technical comparison between the two look-alikes.
 The limitations of the weed queen are identical to those of the Rittenhouse weed twister, assuming the dimensions are similar.

 A cork screw weeder by Dewit has a single coil or corkscrew that comes in two lengths: about 30 cm and a long handle model of 90 cm.
 The coil is 5 inches in length with a precise diameter of 1.5 inches.
 The double coil design of the Ergonica Weed Twister is designed to function like a fork in order to grab the roots at the apex of the two twisted tines.
 Without the forked apex, a single corkscrew lacks a mechanism to grab and efficiently remove the root once entwined, therefore, more work is required to screw the single corkscrew deeply into the root system.
 The forked coils also enable the Ergonica Weed Twister to serve as a precise cultivator, which functionality does not apply to the single corkscrew tool.
 See video of corkscrew weeder.

-An IWF Weed Extractor by Wolf-Garten features a single 6-inch prong with two blades that are shaped like shark fins on one side.
-The D-handle supports twisting against the flat side of the blades which design may cause considerable resistance depending on soil type and condition.
+The Wolf Weed Extractor by Wolf-Garten features a single 6-inch scoop with two blade-like edges that are shaped like shark fins one on each side.
+The D-handle supports twisting the scoop which design is efficient and precise within a 3-inch diameter.
 The 36-inch handle qualifies for the long-handle class, but the ergonomic value is compromised somewhat by a heavy 4 pound weight, which is nearly three times heavier than the 36-inch Ergonica Weed Twister, for example.
-Even the 54-inch Dual Grip Weed Twister weighs a pound less than this shark-fin twister.
-The straight prong with parallel blades allows this tool to go deep, but the only way to penetrate the soil is to push straight and hard with the D-handle.
-You can view this tool and others by clicking the links in the Weeder Features Chart below.
+The straight scoop with parallel blades allows this tool to go deep, but the only way to penetrate the soil is to push straight and hard with the D-handle.
+Wolf-Garten provides a set of interlocking heads and handles for a variety of garden tasks including a push-pull weeder and other tools which are presented in this video.
+Scroll back on the video to see more options.
+You can compares this tool with others by clicking the links in the Weeder Features Chart below.

 The Chaselink Speedy Weedy is a hybrid twisting tool with three straight prongs and an ejecting mechanism.
 Like other multiple-prong tools, the effective depth of penetration is limited by the length of the prongs.
 A "T" handle at the top of the 39-inch shaft helps you rotate the tool against the straight tines to engage the roots prior to lifting up.
 The removed roots are ejected by pushing down on the spring loaded plunger.
 The difference between this multi-prong tool and others by Fiskars and Hound Dog is that the prongs do not include a mechanism for clamping the roots between them.
 The twisting motion is therefore needed to entwine the roots between the prongs.
 Twisting straight tines is not as efficient as twisting coiled tines as those featured by the Ergonica Weed Twister.
 This tool is available both in the US and UK and is listed in Garden Tools and the Weeder Features Chart below.